Guylain Ndumbu-Nsungu: Career

-Ndumbu-Nsungu started his career in France with Ligue 2 side Amiens SC.
+Ndumbu-Nsungu started his career in France with Division 2 side Amiens SC.
 He made his professional debut on 15 September 2001, coming on as a late substitute for Fahid Ben Khalfallah in the 1–1 draw away at Le Mans.
 He went on to make a further six appearances during the 2001–02 season, all of them as a substitute, but spent the majority of the campaign in the reserve team.
 On 17 August 2012, Ndumbu-Nsungu was given his first start for Amiens and scored the winning goal in the 1–0 win against Saint-Étienne, before being replaced by Léandre Griffit later in the game.
 He was selected to start in the following two matches, but did not score and subsequently returned to the reserves for several months before returning to the senior side towards the end of the 2002–03 campaign.
 He made his thirteenth and final appearance for Amiens on 12 April 2003, playing the first 50 minutes of the 0–0 draw against Gueugnon before being substituted.

 In August 2003 he joined Sheffield Wednesday, initially on loan before signing permanently four months later for a fee of £50,000.
 In 35 league appearances, 11 as a substitute, he scored 10 goals, making him the club's top goalscorer in the 2003–04 season.
 This form attracted the attention of West Ham United manager Alan Pardew and it was reported in The Sun that he was ready to make a £1 million bid, but it never materialised.
 He won the club's player of the season award, but failed to find favour with the new manager Paul Sturrock and spent time on a short loan with Championship side Preston North End before being released.